Ahmed-Ssalem/Ahmed-Ssalem/README.md

 - 🌱 I will learn frontend as soon as possible

-- 🎓 Computer Engineering Student at Faculty of Computers and Information Technology
+- 🎓 Computer Science Student at Faculty of Computers and Information Technology

 - 💬 Ask me about anything, I will be happy to help